boris-s/y_nelson/README.md

 `YNelson` places and transtitions are both objects (or "cells", using Ted Nelson's terminology) of a Zz structure.
-They exist in a multidimensional space, where they can have at most 2 sides (_posward_ and _negward_) in each dimension.
-Zz structure aspect in general is defined in
+They exist in a multidimensional space, where they can have at most 2 sides -- _posward_ and _negward_ -- in each dimension.
+Zz structure aspect in general is defined in [yzz gem](https://github.com/boris-s/y_petri).
-[yzz gem](https://github.com/boris-s/y_petri).
 In addition to this, `YNelson` automatically creates Zz connections in parallel to arcs of a Petri net.
 This way, places and transtions of a Petri net, whose relations are normally captured